SpontanCombust/witcherscript-ide/README.md

 # WitcherScript

-A toolkit for parsing and analyzing WitcherScript code.
+Toolkit for parsing and analyzing WitcherScript code together with Language Server implementation.